 What are the Stages of Alcoholism?

-Binges and benders are common with social drinkers.
+Binges and benders are familiar with social drinkers.
 Many people report having an experience where they drank too much, got drunk, acted foolishly, and woke up the next morning with a hangover.
-For some binges are few are and far between.
+For some, binges are few and far between.
 However, for others, binges set the stage for a much larger problem.

 Binge drinkers often exceed the recommended limit for drinking.
-They drink more than they should even when they don’t mean to.
+They drink more than they should, even when they don’t mean to.
 Eventually, the binges occur at more frequent intervals.
-For instance, every Friday presents an opportunity to wasted.
+For instance, every Friday presents an opportunity to be wasted.